 Sure, you don’t necessarily need a motor vehicle accident attorney to handle paperwork relating to a minor car crash.
 But in serious car accidents, especially those involving injuries or fatalities, being legally represented by a reputable and results-driven law firm such as the Law Offices of Howard Craig Kornberg is the key to success.

 Q: How much do car accident attorneys charge?

 A: If you’re concerned about Los Angeles car accident attorney fees, don’t be.
 We only get paid if we win your case.
 Attorneys collect a pre-determined contingency fee of the settlement or verdict.

 Our lawyers advance all costs and fees associated with pursuing legal action on your behalf, ensuring your recovery and spending as many hours as needed to handle your case and help you collect economic and non-economic damages.

-Our motor vehicle accident attorneys will NEVER ask you to finance your own case or charge you by the hour when investigating your case, consulting you, negotiating with other parties on your behalf, filing a lawsuit and litigating your case in court.
+Our Los Angeles car accident lawyer will NEVER ask you to finance your own case or charge you by the hour when investigating your case, consulting you, negotiating with other parties on your behalf, filing a lawsuit, and litigating your case in court.

 Thanks to this fair and client-friendly strategy, Law Offices of Howard Craig Kornberg holds the reputation of one of the most reputable law firms in California with some of the best car accident attorney in Los Angeles.